 How to Use a War Bridle

-First, get familiar with the war bridle, how it works, and how to attach and put on a war bridle on your horse’s head.
+First, get familiar with the war bridle.
+Learn about how it works, and how to put it on your horse’s head.
 Ideally, you may wish to ride a friend or trainer’s horse that is already trained to ride wearing a war bridle.
 Once you are comfortable with the war bridle, it’s time to introduce it to your horse.

 Introduce Your Horse to the Bridle